 Read More: YouTube Thumbnail Guide - 9 Ways to Boost Click-Through Rate

-That means you could film the best YouTube video ever, but no one would know if the thumbnail is subpar.
+That means you could post the best YouTube video ever, but it might never get seen if the thumbnail doesn't work.

 Do you struggle to write titles for your videos?
 If you’ve tried every hack imaginable, the next step is to give up for a while.
 Yes, you read that right.
 Take a break from organizing your words and craft visual concepts instead.